 Additional attorneys and staff were hired, including Robert V. V. Rice who was previously senior trust officer at Old Kent Bank.
 His name was added to the masthead in 1965.

-The increasing scope of the firm’s client base and an enhanced statewide reputation allowed for mergers with other firms and the opening of offices in cities including Traverse City and Ann Arbor.
+The increasing scope of the firm’s client base and an enhanced statewide reputation allowed for mergers with other firms and the opening of offices in cities including Traverse City, Ann Arbor and Muskegon.
 The firm’s historical reputation as a leading litigation firm is now equally matched by its leading work in areas, such as health care, construction, and corporate law.